Words of Power, The Greater Words of Power, and Mystical Words of Power

 A: In some cases there are vocalizations or words that do not appear visually in the sigil.
 This is all as it’s meant to be.
 (At other time, words that appear in Hebrew just once are read out more than once.)

 Q: Was there once a sigil to help stimulate lust?

-A: Many years ago, on Valentine’s Day, Damon Brand released a sigil on Facebook, which is still being shared online today, despite Damon’s request that is not be shared anymore.
+A: Many years ago, Damon Brand released a sigil on Facebook, which is still being shared online today, despite Damon’s request that it not be shared anymore.
 There’s nothing wrong with the sigil, but he feels that it would be better released in the context of a full description of its powers.
 That doesn’t mean anybody who used it in the past could have come to harm, just that he would now explain its use with more subtle and precise directions.
 He wants to make it clear that it is not used to hypnotise or influence anybody to feel anything beyond what they would normally feel.
 It’s power lies in increasing the speed at which lust between two consenting adults may arise.
 In light of this, he’s not going to republish it or make it available in the near future.